St. Petersburg, FL

 Today, the Florida Fish and Wildlife Conservation Commission announced that 1,003 manatees have died since the start of 2021.
 The Unusual Mortality Event (UME) has claimed the lives of more than 10% of the estimated statewide population, including 20% of those on the Atlantic coast, shattering the previous statewide record of 830 deaths in 2013.

-“Widespread pollution is destroying manatee habitat and starving them in the process,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+“Widespread pollution is destroying manatee habitat and starving them in the process,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “Without immediate action, this tragedy will continue to play out year after year, setting back decades of progress to recover this threatened species.”

 Scientists are studying the causes of the UME, likely the result of several factors working in tandem with devastating results.
 Manatees are suffering due to compromised habitat and lack of food, phenomena fueled by overdevelopment, water pollution, and climate change-driven water temperature shifts.